rusty1s/react-dev-config/README.md

 [contributing]: https://img.shields.io/badge/contributions-welcome-brightgreen.svg

-If you feel that your own customizations fit a lot of peoples need, feel free to make a pull request into the main repository.
+If you feel that your own customizations fit a lot of peoples need, feel free to make a pull request.